Luis de Velasco, 1st Marquess of Salinas del Río Pisuerga

-Luis de Velasco, 1st Marquess of Salinas del Río Pisuerga (known as Luis de Velasco, hijo to distinguish him from his father) (c.
-1534, Carrión de los Condes, Spain – September 7, 1617, Seville), was a Spanish nobleman, son of the second viceroy of New Spain, and himself the eighth viceroy.
-He governed from January 27, 1590 to November 4, 1595, and again from July 2, 1607, to June 10, 1611.
-In between he was viceroy of Peru for eight years (July 24, 1596, to January 18, 1604).
+Luis de Velasco, 1st Marquess of Salinas del Río Pisuerga (c.
+1534 – September 7, 1617) was a Spanish nobleman who was the ninth viceroy of New Spain from January 27, 1590 to November 4, 1595, and again from July 2, 1607, to June 10, 1611.
+In between he was viceroy of Peru for eight years, from July 24, 1596, to January 18, 1604.
+He was known as Luis de Velasco, hijo to distinguish him from his father, Luis de Velasco, the second viceroy of New Spain.

 Early life

-Born in Spain, Luis de Velasco remained in Spain with his mother and siblings when his father was appointed Viceroy of New Spain.
+Born in Carrión de los Condes, Luis de Velasco remained in Spain with his mother and siblings when his father, Luis de Velasco, was appointed Viceroy of New Spain.
 His brother, don Antonio de Velasco, was a "gentilhombre de la boca" to Prince Philip.
 The two brothers accompanied Philip to England when he married Queen Mary.
 They traveled on with the court to Brussels, where young don Luis was admitted to the military-religious order of Santiago.
 In about 1560 he joined his father in Mexico City where he passed the rest of his youth.

 He married doña María de Ircio, the daughter of a conquistador, Martín de Ircio, and of the step-sister of the first viceroy, doña María de Mendoza.
 After the death of his father, he continued to live in Mexico and served as alderman in the capital.
 However, he became disgusted with Viceroy Álvaro Manrique de Zúñiga, 1st Marquess of Villamanrique and returned to Spain.
 He presented himself at the court of Philip II, and the king named him ambassador to Florence.